Our School (TV series): Series 3 (2017)

-Before the launch of the third series there was one-off special, which saw two students, one from Series 1 and one from Series 2, swap schools for a day and get to know and interact with the other students.
+Before the launch of the third series there was a one-off special, which saw two students, one from Series 1 and one from Series 2, swap schools for a day and get to know and interact with the other students.
 The special aired in August 2017.

 The first episode of Series 3 of Our School was broadcast on 5 September 2017.
 It was filmed at Firth Park Academy in the Shiregreen area of Sheffield.